Lovi-0/StreamingCommunity/README.md

 This repository provide a simple script designed to facilitate the downloading of films and series from a popular streaming community platform.
 The script allows users to download individual films, entire series, or specific episodes, providing a seamless experience for content consumers.

 ## Join us
-You can chat, help improve this repo, or just hang around for some fun in the **Git_StreamingCommunity** Discord Server: hhttps://discord.gg/8QRPaH6Y
+You can chat, help improve this repo, or just hang around for some fun in the **Git_StreamingCommunity** Discord [Server](https://discord.gg/6K9KeDm5)

 # Table of Contents
 * [INSTALLATION](#installation)